DBatterman/AIS_Vessel_Efforts_Project/README.md

 ### What Topic We Selected

 The topic we selected is seeing which types of maritime vessels use various waterways.
 We hope to see current usage by filtering the data we obtain, and predict future usage using supervised machine learning.
 Our scope right now is the San Franscio Bay Area, but this code can be easily tweaked to examine other areas.
+The scope of this project will use data from the past five years, ranging from 2017-2021, analyze it, then predict the next five years with our model.

 ### Reason We Selected the Topic